|

 Chapter awards academic scholarships to deserving Boone

 County students attending WVU.
-Four years ago, along with honoring
+Additionally, a

 The Bookstore at WVU Tech.